slaetthult/TempoRun/README.md

 The grid class contains the shortname of the viewport (defined in config.scss) and the amount of grids:<br>
 {viewport}{gridamount} -> "w12".<br>
 If you want to push or pull grid-elements, use "w-left-4" {viewport}-{direction}-{gridamount}.
-Grid-Elements are wrapped by the class "grid-wrap".
+Grid-Elements are directly wrapped by the class "grid-wrap".
 ``` bash
 <div class="grid-wrap">
     <h2 class="w12">Grid Example</h2>